eosrio/rs-abieos/readme.md

 # Rust Abieos

 `rs_abieos` is a Rust library that provides a wrapper for the `abieos` C library.
 It allows you to handle data from Antelope blockchains by providing functionalities such as converting between binary and JSON formats for ABI files, converting between native and string names, and more.

+This wrapper is currently based on the vanilla version of the [AntelopeIO/abieos](https://github.com/AntelopeIO/abieos)

+Test cases are being completely rewritten in Rust.

 ## Setup Instructions